sanskriti16/robustest_documentation_source/hubappium_new.rst

 *Naming your Appium sessions*

 Many automation frameworks are designed in such a way that they create a new Appium session for every test case.
 To be able to read such reports easily in RobusTest, user can use the **robustestSessionIdentifier**.
 This desired capability is meant to be unique for every Appium session within a job.

+*Setting timeouts for Appium job and Appium sessions*

+**runSetting** - User can create a Run Setting and provide the Run Setting ID as the value of the **runSetting** desired capability to configure various aspects of the Appium job.
+The attributes currently supported are

+a. runTimeout - this value (in secs) can be used to specify the max amount of time a job can run before it is closed by the system on account of exceeding the value set for runtTimeout.

+b. idleTimeout - this value (in secs) can be used to specify the amount of time a job should be idle before the job can be closed by the system

 **Retrieving RobusTest Test Session ID**